Internal Links

 Brilliant animation - I guess you'll do!

-There is obviously a duty on the male astronomer too, if he actually finds an attractive, intelligent, non-astronomy female.
+There is obviously a duty on the male astronomer too.

 Friends of mine have divorced due to an astronomy obsession on the man's side and